colettesalemi/colettesalemi.github.io/_pages/about.md

 <p><strong>The economics of forced displacement</strong>: the impacts of refugee camps on markets, host populations, and landscapes; environmental quality in refugee camp areas; attitudes towards refugees.

-**Adoption of clean technologies**: barriers to adoption as well as impacts.
+Adoption of clean technologies: barriers to adoption as well as impacts.
 Currently focused on improved cookstoves and heat pumps.

 Other ongoing projects cover a range of topics, from farmer response to locust swarms in Ethiopia to environmental justice and pollution exposure in Canada.